Pretro/gymstore/README.md

     i.
 The main page has a navigation menu in which there are some options.
 One is a product section where the categories are shown.

+   ii.
 A section of entry and registration of members of the page as well as the option of shopping bag shown with an icon.

 3. As a user, i want to search for products by price and rating so that I can compare which one is better for me to buy.